reyqune/Baldur-s-Gate-3-Enhanced-Edition/README.md

 - [Ajax](https://github.com/ajaxxxxxxxx), and [LillyBird](https://linktr.ee/lillybird69) the creators of the list [Listonomicon](https://www.nexusmods.com/baldursgate3/mods/15237)
 - [BaldursGoonsack](https://next.nexusmods.com/profile/BaldursGoonsack/about-me?gameId=3474) the creator of the list [Difficulty, Immersion, Quality](https://next.nexusmods.com/baldursgate3/collections/pns4qv)
 - the creator of the plugin that made it possible to mod BG3 in MO2, [Alvadus (zino)](https://github.com/Alvadus)
-- steven2137 for writing the Linux guide
+- steven2137 for writing the Linux guide, and Sulfur Nitride for providing more steps for the linux instructions